LidkeLab/BaGoL/README.md

 In MATLAB change directories to the BaGoL folder.

 Data:
-dSTORM data of microtubules and EGF receptors and simulated 8-mer data.
+dSTORM data of EGF receptors, DNA Origami and simulated 8-mer data.
 These data are used by the demos.

 Demos:
 To run the demos open the scripts in MATLAB and run them or type the name of the scripts in a command window.

-Microtubules.m:
-Analysis of localizations from a 4800x4800 nm^2 region of dSTORM microtubule data.
-This show a basic BaGoL data flow using a broad gamma prior for localizations per emitter.
-The results will be saved in the BaGoL\Results_Microtubule folder.
-Scale bars are 1000 nm.
-Run time is ~30 min.

-The script should produce:

-PreBaGoL_SRImage.png: 	Traditional Super-resolution Image PreBaGoL_SRImage_Filtered.png:	Traditional Super-resolution Image after filtering by NN and intensity Posterior_SRImage.png:	Super-resolution image from Posterior (weighted average) output MAPN_SRImage.png: 	Super-resolution image from MAPN (most likely) output Lambda_Hist.png:	Localizations per emitter for prior (curve) and found (histogram) BaGoL_X-SE.png: 	Localization precision after grouping BaGoL_Y-SE.png: 	Localization precision after grouping

 EGFR.m:
 Analysis of localizations from a 4660x4660 nm^2 region of dSTORM data of A647-EGF bound to EGFR.